 Research Outcome: Public Summary

-Increased embryonic mortality in Magel2-KO animals, as previously reported, could not be confirmed in our study.
+• Increased embryonic mortality in Magel2-KO animals, as previously reported, could not be confirmed in our study.
+However, Magel2 loss in mice resulted in increased postnatal mortality.
 In this context, the question arises whether there is an increased mortality of human embryos and fetuses upon loss of MAGEL2 in SHFYNG as suspected.

-However, our study in Magel2-KO mice clearly demonstrated that early onset treatment with rapamycin at P10 (corresponding to an age of about three years in humans), can significantly increase muscle strength and endurance.
-Therefore, we conclude that antagonizing mTOR by the administration of rapamycin could also be a good treatment method in patients.
+• Our study in Magel2-KO mice clearly demonstrated that early-onset treatment with rapamycin at 10 days of age (which corresponds to about three years of age in humans) can significantly increase endurance.
+Therefore, we conclude that antagonizing mTOR by administering rapamycin in infancy could also be a good treatment method in patients.

 Christian Schaaf, MD, Ph.D